DJSagarAhire/DJSagarAhire.github.io/stories/about.rst

 Hello readers!
 Glad to see you on My Programming Page!
 Here I'll put up posts about anything that I'm personally learning and/or something that I find interesting related to programming.
 I imagine the content of the site to be in a constant state of flux, but for now, the main types of content which I may cover on this page are as follows:

-1. **Python and Java Programming**: I really like programming in Python and Java, and whenever I find some interesting way to do things in either of the 2 languages, I'll be sure to share it here.
+1. **Python and Java Programming**: I really like programming in Python and Java, and whenever I find some interesting way to do things in either of the 2 languages, I'll be sure to share it here...

 2. **Algorithms**: Some posts about classic algorithms will definitely show up.
 This will include implementations and applications of various commonly-used data structures, as also algorithm paradigms like dynamic programming and divide-and-conquer.